 Dingoes (and hybrids between Dingoes and domestic dogs) may live in the wild in our region, and whilst a nuisance to graziers they also perform the valuable role of top predator in natural ecosystems.
 Non-native wild mammals include three species of Deer, Pigs, Foxes, feral Cats and rodents (European Rabbit, European Hare, Black Rat, Brown Rat, House Mouse).

-On the old ALCW site, we were delighted at the high quality of photos submitted, many are of publication standard.
-We look forward to seeing many more!
 Please keep in mind that rodents in particular can be difficult to tell apart in photos, and so clear close-up photos that include the head, body and tail are most useful.
 Small bats are also difficult to identify and clear photos of the face and tail are important (note that it’s best not to handle small bats, to avoid injury to them and yourself).

 Receive email alerts when new sightings are reported.